 The university has defined nonoperating activities to include contributions added to endowment, contributions supporting major capital purchases, contributions and other activity related to split-interest agreements, and changes in the allowance for uncollectible promises.
-Also included are retirement plan actuarial adjustments, interest rate swap agreement changes in fair value, endowment income, gains, or losses, net of amounts distributed to support operations in accordance with the applicable spending policies.
+Also included are retirement plan actuarial adjustments, interest rate swap agreement changes in fair value, gains or losses associated with the extinguishment of debt instruments, endowment income, gains, or losses, net of amounts distributed to support operations in accordance with the applicable spending policies.
 Certain other gains and losses that do not occur in the normal course of operations are also included in nonoperating activity.

-The Consolidated Statements of Activities include comparative summarized information for the year ended June 30, 2022.
+The Consolidated Statements of Activities include comparative summarized information for the year ended June 30, 2023.
 Such information does not include sufficient detail by net asset class to constitute a presentation in conformity with U.S. GAAP.
-Accordingly such information should be read in conjunction with the university's consolidated financial statements for the year ended June 30, 2022, from which the summarized information was derived.
+Accordingly such information should be read in conjunction with the university's consolidated financial statements for the year ended June 30, 2023, from which the summarized information was derived.